jasonreece/css-burrito/README.md

 ```

 ### Adding New Modules
-To make adding new modules easy, css-burrito has an npm package that will add new modules for you.
+css-burrito will add new modules for you!

 To use this feature navigate to the modules folder and run: